-Provides ease of use for patients and clinicians alike with oral administration and a flexible MRI procedure window from ingestion
+Ease of use for patients and clinicians with oral administration and a flexible MRI procedure window from ingestion

 The strong contrast effect with Orviglance observed in the completed phase 1 and 2 studies makes it a good candidate as liver contrast agent for patients where the use of gadolinium-based contrast agents may be medically inadvisable or cannot be administered.
 Orviglance has the potential to offer a significantly better alternative than unenhanced MRI (i.e. MRI with no medical contrast agent).
-The patient segment for Orviglance comprises mainly patients with severe renal insufficiency who have an estimated glomerular filtration rate (eGFR) below 30 mL/min/1.73 m2, i.e. patients with chronic kidney disease stages 4 and 5 as well as patients with acute kidney injury.
+The patient segment for Orviglance comprises mainly patients with severe kidney impairment who have an estimated glomerular filtration rate (eGFR) below 30 mL/min/1.73 m2, i.e. patients with chronic kidney disease stages 4 and 5 as well as patients with acute kidney injury.

-In summary, there is a large medical need since there is no safe alternative for renally impaired patients who require an MRI scan of the liver.
-We believe Orviglance has the potential to become the preffered liver MRI contrast agent for this group of patients.
+In summary, there is a large medical need since there is no contrast agent not associated with risks related to gadolinium broadly available for patients with severe kidney impairment who require an MRI scan of the liver.
+We believe Orviglance has the potential to become the preferred liver MRI contrast agent for this group of patients.